Who Was Paul Newman?

 As the news of his death spread, praise and tributes began pouring in.
 "There is a point where feelings go beyond words.
 I have lost a real friend.
 My life — and this country — is better for his being in it," friend Robert Redford said after learning about Newman’s death.

-Paul Newman will be long remembered for his great films, his vibrant lifestyle and his extensive charitable works, and his relationship with Joanne Woodward will always be regarded as one of the most successful and enduring love stories in Hollywood history.
+Newman will be long remembered for his great films, his vibrant lifestyle and his extensive charitable works, and his relationship with Woodward will always be regarded as one of the most successful and enduring love stories in Hollywood history.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!